Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Methodology

 By tracking these metrics, \methodname-Bank identifies and retains only empirically verified reasoning skills.
-In effect, this continuous distillation and culling process stabilizes generation, allowing the framework to self-refine and adapt to complex, unseen linguistic variations over time.
+In effect, this continuous distillation, deduplication, and pruning process stabilizes generation, allowing the framework to self-refine and adapt to complex, unseen linguistic variations over time.